giordebug/verbamanent/docs/source/faq.md

 1. Check ground truth spectrograms.
 If they do not look as they are supposed to, then check audio processing parameters in ```config.json```.
 2. Check train and eval losses and make sure that they all decrease smoothly in time.
 3. Check model spectrograms.
 Especially, training outputs should look similar to ground truth spectrograms after ~10K iterations.
 4. Your model would not work well at test time until the attention has a near diagonal alignment.
-This is the sublime art of TTS training.
+This is the sublime art of tts training.
     - Attention should converge diagonally after ~50K iterations.
     - If attention does not converge, the probabilities are;
         - Your dataset is too noisy or small.